 How do I report investments?

-ATO data matching applies, so eligible ESIC's also need submit a lodgement, though it is quite straight forward;
+ATO data matching applies, so eligible ESIC's and investors will submit reports.

 If you don't have access to the ATO portal, just ask your Tax Agent to make lodgement for you.